You are here

 Lodgement of a claim

 Lodging a claim is the first requirement in order for a pension to be granted.
-However, certain persons are exempt from lodging a claim for income support supplement, war widow's/widower's pension and orphan's pension.More ?
+However, certain persons are exempt from lodging a claim: income support supplement, war widow(er)'s pension and orphan's pension.More →

 Withdrawal of a claim

 Claims for service pension and income support supplement may be withdrawn, either orally or in writing.
 Orally withdrawn claims may be reactivated within 28 days of withdrawal.
-Claims for disability pension, war widow's/widower's pension or orphan's pension must be withdrawn in writing.
-A withdrawn claim cannot be reactivated, although the claimant can lodge a new claim at any time.More ?
+Claims for Disability Compensation Payment, war widow(er)'s pension or orphan's pension must be withdrawn in writing.
+A withdrawn claim cannot be reactivated, although the claimant can lodge a new claim at any time.More →

 Assessment of a claim